-The right work station can help with this problem.
-People can stay connected to others by using technology to remain in regular contact with coworkers.
-The more over-the-phone and virtual contact you have with your coworkers, business associates and clients, the more connected you'll feel with your broader organization or network of peers.
+The right workstation can help with this problem.
+People can stay connected to others by using technology to maintain regular contact with coworkers.
+The more over-the-phone and virtual contact you have with your coworkers, business associates, and clients, the more connected you'll feel with your broader organization or network of peers.

 Stepping Away From Work Gets Harder